georgian-io/LLM-Finetuning-Toolkit/README.md

 5. Submit a **Pull request** so that we can review your changes

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

+### Checklist Before Pull Request (Optional)

+1. Use `ruff check` to check for lint errors
+2. Use `ruff format` to apply formatting

+NOTE: Ruff linting and formatting are done automatically when PR is raised using Git Action (and changes will be automatically applied via another commit).
+It is, however, a good practice to check and fix lint errors, as well as apply formatting before PR.